rmera/boo/README.md

 * The library can serialize models in JSON format, and recover them.

-* Some facilities, such as cross-validation and file-reading (a _very_ naive/incomplete) reader for the libSVM format), are provided.
+* Some facilities, such as cross-validation and file-reading (a _very_ naive/incomplete) reader for the libSVM format, and a reader for the CSV format), are provided.

 * The cross-validation grid search for the hyperparameters can run in parallel